 Blue Mosque & Hagia Sophia

 Both of these mosques are situated within the same park, and they’re pretty hard to miss.
+They tower over you as you approach, and demand your attention!

 The Blue Mosque is named so because of the blue tiles adorning the inside.
 When we visited in 2021, the mosque was under construction, so be aware that it could still be depending on when you’re visiting.

-The Hagia Sophia is the most popular tourist attraction in Istanbul for good reason.
+Just across the way, the Hagia Sophia is the most popular tourist attraction in Istanbul for good reason.
 It’s an amazing piece of architecture with an amazing history to match.
 The building has been both a mosque and a church at one point or another, and the inside is huge.

 Galata Tower

 No need to go in the tower, in my opinion, but it is a really cool fairytale looking tower in the middle of the tourist area of town.
 We enjoyed checking it out!
+And it’s surrounded by some adorable streets and restaurants.

 You can reach Galata Tower by taking the Karaköy funicular, since the walk up to it from the water is quite steep.
+The funicular is a fun way to get up the steep incline from Karaköy to Galata.

 Grand Bazaar